agdc-research-trial/gdf/docs/index.rst

       :link: about/index
       :link-type: doc

-      Information on the ODC's development.
+      About the Open Data Cube and its development.

 Contents
 ########